enthurohini/kubectl-plugins/README.md

-## Leverage kubectl plugins functionality to add more features to kubectl command
+## Leverage kubectl plugins functionality to add more Plugins to kubectl command

-### Feature 1:
+### Plugin 1:
 To ssh into the worker where the pod actualy resides.
 - Copy kubectl-pwssh file in your `PATH`.
 - Make it execuatble : `chmod u+x kubectl-pwssh`